 Who’s In The Cast?

-As of right now, the only confirmed cast member for this limited series is Ewan McGregor as Obi-Wan Kenobi.
-But that hasn’t stopped rumors from running rampant about who else might be playing a part in the series.
-Reports have been coming fast and furious that Hayden Christensen is returning as Anakin Skywalker.
-And that there will be plenty of flashbacks to the Clone Wars era.
+Of course, Ewan McGregor will be returning as Obi-Wan Kenobi.
+But the bigger news is that Disney confirmed that Hayden Christensen is returning as Anakin Skywalker.
+And that makes sense as there will be plenty of flashbacks to the Clone Wars era.

 Other rumors suggest that Darth Vader will play a part, as would Temuera Morrison as Clone Commander Cody.
 There’s even been a report that Lucasfilm is looking for young children to play eight year old versions of both Luke and Leia!
 Fan speculation also has the prequel’s Owen and Beru Lars (Joel Edgerton and Bonnie Piesse) returning, as well as the Liam Neeson providing the voice of Qui-Gonn Jinn.